Pat Kilbane

-Patrick F. Kilbane (born November 5, 1969) is an American actor, comedian, and screenwriter best known for his three seasons as a cast member on MADtv (1997–2000), as well his memorable appearance in the 1996 "The Bizarro Jerry" episode of Seinfeld, in which he played Bizarro Kramer.
+Patrick F. Kilbane is an American actor, comedian, and screenwriter best known for his three seasons as a cast member on MADtv (1997–2000), as well his memorable appearance in the 1996 "The Bizarro Jerry" episode of Seinfeld.
 Kilbane's first book, The Brain Eater's Bible: Sound Advice for the Newly Reanimated Zombie, was released on March 18, 2011.

 Life and career

-Kilbane was born in Lakewood, Ohio and attended Beloit College, graduating in 1990.
+Kilbane was born in Lakewood, Ohio, and attended Beloit College, graduating in 1990.
 He majored in French and he began work as a stand-up comedian.
-Kilbane is an alumnus of the Sigma Chi International Fraternity.
+Kilbane is an alumnus of the Sigma Chi fraternity.
 After graduation, he toured the Midwest for four years, spending over 40 weeks a year on the road.
 Kilbane would later move to Los Angeles, where he would act in commercials for Budweiser (fighting an "evil" refrigerator), The Single Guy, and HBO's Arli$$.

 After spending 3 seasons as a cast member on MADtv, Kilbane appeared with small and supporting roles in films such as Monkeybone, Evolution, and Meet Dave.
 In 2003, Kilbane was considered for his own sketch comedy show on Comedy Central called The Pat Kilbane Show.
 A pilot episode was filmed and produced.
 However, Comedy Central ended up passing on greenlighting the pilot to the series.
 In late 2004, Kilbane opened Wexford Hill Hobbies on Stroop Road in Kettering, Ohio.
 The store specialized in gaming hobbies including role-playing, tabletop, and miniature games.
 In 2007, he sold the store and it was renamed KrystalKeep by new owners.
 Kilbane currently resides in Woodland Hills, California.
 In 2008, Kilbane reprised his Howard Stern impersonation on an episode of Frank TV.

 More recently, Kilbane spent several years working with DreamWorks helping developing science fiction concepts for television.
 He also wrote the humorous sci-fi/horror book, "Brain Eaters Bible: Sound Advice for the Newly Reanimated Zombie", which was released on March 18, 2011.
 In 2012, a "Brain Eaters Bible" app for the iPad was released.

 In April 2012, Kilbane moderated a web series for SOFREP.com titled "Inside The Team Room".
 This web series featured three United States Navy Seals, including the now-deceased Chris Kyle.